-Great River Tendai Sangha is part of the Japanese Tendai Buddhist tradition.
+Great River Tendai Sangha is part of the Japanese Tendai-shu Buddhist tradition.
 Our sangha is a branch of the Tendai Buddhist Institute and New York Betsuin (training center) in Canaan, NY.
-The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple (Enryaku-ji) on Mt.
-Hiei (Tendai’s worldwide headquarters).
+The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji on Mt.
+Hiei in Japan (Tendai’s worldwide headquarters).